Interplay between trimer structure and magnetic ground state in Ba5Ru3O12 probed by Neutron and muSR techniques: Acknowledgement

 \section{Acknowledgement}

 The authors thank Prof. Swarup Kumar Panda, Department of Physics, Bennett University, India, for the fruitful discussion.

 T.B. greatly acknowledge the Science and Engineering Research Board (SERB) (Project No.: SRG/2022/000044), and UGC-DAE Consortium for Scientific Research (CSR) (Project No CRS/2021-22/03/544), Government of India for funding, and SEED Grant from RGIPT.
+The author gratefully acknowledges the use of resources at the Spallation Neutron Source (Inelastic Neutron Scattering), operated by Oak Ridge National Laboratory, USA, which contributed significantly to this research.
 The authors thank the ISIS Facility, STFC, UK, for muon beam time on the EMU instrument and the Department of Science and Technology, India, for financial support during the experiment.
-A portion of this research used resources at the Spallation Neutron Source (Inelastic Neutron scattering) operated by the Oak Ridge National Laboratory, USA.
 X.K. acknowledges the financial support by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Grant No. DE-SC0019259.
-D.T.A. thanks EPSRC UK for the funding (Grant No. EP/W00562X/1).
+D.T.A. thanks EPSRC UK for the funding (Grant No. EP/W00562X/1).J.S. would like to thank SERB, DST-India, for the Ramanujan Fellowship (Grant No. RJF/2019/000046).
 M.K. thanks the University Grant Commission (UGC), India, for the research fellowship.
-J.S. would like to thank SERB, DST-India, for the Ramanujan Fellowship (Grant No. RJF/2019/000046).